cobwebch/external_import/Documentation/User/Reaction/Index.rst

 in the request body is comprised of the following information:

 table
-  The name of the table targeted by the import
+  The name of the table targeted by the import (not necessary when a configuration is explicitly defined).

 index
-  The index of the targeted External Import configuration
+  The index of the targeted External Import configuration (not necessary when a configuration is explicitly defined).

 data
   The actual data to import.
 This can be either a JSON array (for